Hometown: Chevy Chase, Maryland

 How it influenced your time at Middlebury:

 The sense of independence, many lasting friendships, and the pure delight of adventure gained from all these experiences is invaluable.
 I am grateful to have had this time to rest from school before starting college.
 It was important to me to learn from peers who were in different stages of life and not necessarily my age.
 I am not sure what has changed in terms of my thinking or life's direction, but down the road, I wonder if I will come to more realizations and conclusions about my time on the trail.
-A few big take aways are that being outside is essential to my happiness, people are generally very kind and supportive, and listening to my gut when making decisions cannot be underestimated.
+I learned that that being outside is essential to my happiness, people are generally very kind and supportive, and listening to my gut when making decisions cannot be underestimated.
 I look forward to all the adventures that lie ahead here at Middlebury.